wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.16 =
+* Fixed: Error on line 1312 when iThemes API is actived with version 4.4.15

 = 4.4.15 =
 * Enhancement: File change summary emails are more concise and will avoid extra information